 - In a large bowl, cream butter and sugar together until light and fluffy (approximately 5 minutes).

-- Add eggs one at a time, mixing until combined after each addition.
+- Add eggs one at a time, mixing only until combined after each addition.

 - Add the flour one cup at a time.

-- Pour the batter evenly into the bundt pan prepped with baking spray or similar.
+- Pour the batter evenly into the bundt pan and smooth the top of the batter.

-- Bake the cake for 65 to 75 minutes or until golden brown.
+- Bake the cake for 1 hour 15 minutes or until golden brown.
 The cake is done once a toothpick inserted into the middle of the cake comes out clean.
-Allow the cake to rest for 20 minutes, then remove it from the pan.
+Allow the cake to cool for 10 minutes before removing it from the pan.

 - To make the glaze: